VickySteeves/NaNoWriMo-novel/novel.md

 He grunted in agreement.
 She just kept staring.

-"*Oh frack I’m doing the thing again.
+“*Oh frack I’m doing the thing again.
 Look away Harriet, look away!*”

 “What was your master’s thesis about?”
 He asked, clearly a bit more uncomfortable given Harriet’s constant eye contact.
+“Were you always interested in ornithology?”

 Harriet answered, this time looking over her shoulder at Ruth and her advisor, an older woman with a short-hair cut and easygoing expression.
 They were laughing, seemingly uncontrollably.
 Harriet felt a pang of jealousy as she looked back at the older, brash man that she’d be seeing for 7,680 hours of her life.